JayaAnim/kdbe/README.md

 # Release notes

+- `v114`:
+  - Changes `kbde.django.sass.middleware` so that it caches by default.
 - `v113`:
   - Changes how meta tags are handled in `kbde.django.views`.
   - Adds a default `noindex` tag to all pages via the `kbde.django.views.NoindexMixin`.
 This can be turned on/off for each view.